tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 9. Instructor Do: EWMA and Hodrick-Prescott Filter (15 min)

-In this activity, you will introduce EWMA, or exponentially-weighted moving average.
+In this activity, you will introduce exponentially-weighted moving average (EWMA).
 You will also introduce the Hodrick-Prescott filter, a tool that captures trends by minimizing local fluctuations.

-Go to the slideshow, go to the EWMA section, and start with a concept overview of the EWMA and Hodrick-Prescott filters.
+Go to the slideshow, navigate to the EWMA section, and start with a concept overview of the EWMA and Hodrick-Prescott filters.

 **EWMA**